openchain/docs/docs/source/general/overview.rst

 Frequently Asked Questions
 --------------------------

-.. include:: /common/stub.txt

 Is Openchain a block chain?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Openchain is not a *block chain* by itself, but a close cousin.
-A block chain is a data structure where a series of blocks are ordered and linked cryptographically through hashing.
-Usually, a block is a set of transactions.
-Openchain links transactions cryptographically through hashing, however it doesn't have a concept of blocks, so Openchain should be considered as a *transaction chain* rather than a *block chain*.
+Openchain falls under the umbrella of Blockchain technology.
+However, if we take the term "block chain" literally, Openchain is not a "block chain", but a close cousin.
+A block chain is a data structure that orders blocks of transactions and links them cryptographically through hashing.

+Openchain doesn't use the concept of blocks.
+Transactions are directly chained with one another, and they are no longer grouped in blocks.
+Having to group transactions in blocks introduces a delay.
+Even if some systems manage to reduce the block time to just a few seconds, a few seconds is still a long time for latency-sensitive applications, such as trading.
+In Openchain, transactions are linked to the chain as soon as they are submitted to the network.
+As a result Openchain is able to offer real-time confirmations.

+This means that a more appropriate term for Openchain is a "transaction chain" rather than a "block chain".

 Is Openchain a sidechain?
 ~~~~~~~~~~~~~~~~~~~~~~~~~